MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Background on LLM Inference Pipelines

-KV cache retrieval is a key optimization for reducing time-to-first-token (TTFT) in modern inference systems~\cite{yao2024cacheblend, cheng2024large, liu2024cachegen} with key steps shown in \autoref{fig:rag_pipeline} (b).
-Prefix Caching ~\cite{vllm_apc} reuses the KV cache from earlier queries when a new query shares a prefix context with them.
-By bypassing redundant prefill computation, prefix caching substantially lowers both latency and computational overhead.
-In chat-based applications, KV caches are often persisted across sessions to maintain continuity in multi-turn conversations and create great opportunities for KV cache sharing \cite{yao2024cacheblend}.
+\niparagraph{KV Cache Retrieval.} As shown in \autoref{fig:rag_pipeline}(b), Prefix Caching~\cite{vllm_apc} reduces TTFT by reusing KV cache entries from prior queries that share a prefix, bypassing redundant prefill computation~\cite{yao2024cacheblend, cheng2024large, liu2024cachegen}.
+KV caches can also be persisted across sessions to support multi-turn conversations~\cite{yao2024cacheblend}.